$35,000 off Select Homes

 However, this does not mean you’ll need to wait that long, since builders often start building long before they have a buyer.
 Construction on these “spec homes” might already be well underway or even completed before you strike a deal.
 So if you don’t want to wait at all, see if there is a spec available.

-View the full article here: https://www.realtor.com/advice/buy/myths-about-buying-a-new-construction-home-debunked/
+View the full article here: https://www.realtor.com/guides/guide-to-buying-new-construction-home/9-myths-about-new-construction-that-actually-arent-true/